AaltoSciComp/scicomp-docs/triton/examples/detectron/detectron.rst

 Detectron
 =========

+Detectron uses :doc:`Singularity containers </triton/usage/singularity>`,
+so you should refer to that page first for general information.

 Detectron-image is based on a
 `Dockerfile <https://github.com/facebookresearch/Detectron/blob/master/docker/Dockerfile>`_
 from Detectron's repository.
 In this image Detectron has been installed to /detectron.